astorfi/TensorFlow-World-Resources/docs/source/intro/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There other similar repositories similar to this repository and are very
-comprehensive and useful and to be honest they they made me ponder if there is
+comprehensive and useful and to be honest they made me ponder if there is
-a necessity for this repository.
+a necessity for this repository!
 A great example is `awesome-tensorflow <https://github.com/jtoy/awesome-tensorflow>`_
 repository which is a curated list of different TensorFlow resources.

 **The point of this repository is that the resources are being targeted**.
 The organization